 Senek’s golden circle model

 The model is summarized in the form of three questions that you need to answer in order to build a strategy.
-These questions are illustrated as three circles as shown in Figure 3.
+These questions are illustrated as three circles as shown in Figure 1.
 The what, the outer circle in the model, is about the tangible results of your research.
 In most cases these will be academic or other publications but they can also be novel concepts, designs, prototypes, patents, etc. The middle circle , the how, is your research method and paradigm.
 Do you do qualitative or quantitative research?
 Do you follow a positivist or interpretative paradigm?
-What is your favorite data collection tool?
+What are your favorite research design and data collection tools?
 The why question –probably the most important one –is about your research questions and how you generate impact.
 What drives your research?
 Why do you work in this particular research area?
 What impact do you want to make through your research?
 What are the types of problems you wan to solve?
 For whom?
 These are all questions that need to be answered by a researcher who wants to stay motivated and relevant.
 Senek’s model makes these questions explicit, and makes you think and reflect about them.
 An important part of Senek’s argument is that you should start from inside –first answer the why, then how and then what –and not the other way around.
 We all know researchers who regard the number of their publications –the what of their research –to be the most important criteria.
-We also know those researchers with impact who publish a few good articles.
+We also know those researchers with impact who publish only a few but good and impactful articles.
 Which one do we want to be?

 Collins’ hedgehog model